By Emily Jane Dennis @emilyjanedennis

 I’ve kept in touch with some of my friends from Sage and I am always refreshed by their passion and interest in all of the awesome images, life, and ideas our universe has to offer.

 Don’t get me wrong, I don’t get frustrated with the people that post these things.
-I’m frustrated that they’re missing out on the true beauty behind the universe, the hidden world that scientists see everywhere.
+I’m frustrated that they’re missing out on so much of beauty behind the universe, the hidden world that scientists see everywhere.
 I want to tell them that fractals aren’t just pretty: they’re related to the even-cooler Pascal’s triangle.
 This triangle is an amazingly simple way to solve about a billion different types of equations, do complex math in your head, and, of course, make some really pretty patterns.

 Sierpinski’s triangle: made by coloring in the odd numbers of Pascal’s triangle